annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 I won't go into details, so to conclude from this user flow, we've identified the following pain points:

-* **There are far too many email exchanges between both advisers (company's adviser & applicant's adviser).** To reduce email exchanges, It might be interesting to allow them to share information in common on a dedicated space.
+* **There are far too many email exchanges between both advisers (company's adviser & applicant's adviser).** To reduce email exchanges, It might be interesting to allow them to share information in a dedicated space.
-* **Communication and information between the two advisers require more clarity.** For example, we noted via the user flow above that the company was not sufficiently clear with the advisor.
+* **Communication and information between the two advisers require more clarity.** For example, via the user flow above, we noted that the company was not sufficiently clear with the advisor.
 The candidate, therefore, did not have enough clear information which can explain his departure from the company after 3 months of employment.
-* **There's a lake of traceability.** Companies don't contact back advisers to tell them if they finally hired the applicants, and it's not easy for advisers to remember to call back each company.
+* **There's a lack of traceability.** Companies don't contact back advisers to tell them if they finally hired the applicants, and it's not easy for advisers to remember to call back each company.

 ## Problems